datacamp/string-manipulation-in-sql-live-training/README.md

 A live training session usually begins with an introductory presentation, followed by the live training itself, and an ending presentation.
 Your live session is expected to be around 2h30m-3h long (including Q&A) with a hard-limit at 3h30m.
 You can check out our live training content guidelines [here](_LINK_).

+> ### Introduction Slides
+> - Introduction to the webinar and instructor (led by DataCamp TA)
+> - Introduction to the topics
+>   - Discuss need to become data fluent
+>   - Define data fluency
+>   - Discuss how learning Python fits into that and go over session outline
+>   - Set expectations about Q&A
+>
+> ### Live Training

 > _Example from [Python for Spreadsheet Users](https://www.datacamp.com/resources/webinars/live-training-python-for-spreadsheet-users)_
 >